 However, is it worth spending time actually posting on LinkedIn during the weekends and holidays?
 We always want to maximise our time on the platform so it’s important that we’re posting when our audience is present to get the most out of LinkedIn.
 One of the things I really like about LinkedIn, which works in a very different way from the other platforms, is the way the algorithm works to re-generate content.

 Have you noticed how some of your posts on LinkedIn get a comment or a ‘like’ days, weeks and even months after you’ve posted them?
-There are things you can do to help this process which I’ll talk about in this blog –

 Even though content does stay around and re-appear on LinkedIn, is there still an ‘optimum’ time or day to post?
 As LinkedIn is a networking platform for business, it would be easy to assume that content doesn’t perform very well at the weekends and holidays.
 There have been several studies which back this up.
 Some research clearly state that optimum times for posting content on LinkedIn are Tuesdays to Thursdays between 11am and 2pm.